travis-ci/docs-travis-ci-com/user/reference/overview.md

 ## Build Config Reference

-Have a look at the [Operating Systems](https://config.travis-ci.com/ref/os) section in our [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You can find more information on the build config format for [Operating Systems](https://config.travis-ci.com/ref/os) in our [Travis CI Build Config Reference](https://config.travis-ci.com/).